NCAR/geocat-comp/INSTALLATION.md

 ### Testing a GeoCAT-comp build

-A GeoCAT-comp build can be tested from the root directory of the source code repository using the following command:
+A GeoCAT-comp build can be tested from the root directory of the source code repository using the following command (Explicit installation of the
+[pytest](https://docs.pytest.org/en/stable/) package may be required):

     pytest test